tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server-integration.md

 * This is the easiest method for creating embeds without an existing embed API
 * No server configuration required
 * There are existing CMS plugins that will add these tags to content
-* The Media Embed server will handle creating the embed HTML and styling
+* The Enhanced Media Embed server will handle creating the embed HTML and styling

 #### Cons

-* The page must be accessible to the Media Embed server (it must not require authentication)
+* The page must be accessible to the Enhanced Media Embed server (it must not require authentication)
-* The embed HTML and styling created by the Media Embed server is not configurable
+* The embed HTML and styling created by the Enhanced Media Embed server is not configurable
 * Only works for HTML URLs
 * Iframely can only be enabled or disabled as a global option.
 If Iframely is enabled, then all content must be world accessible and cookie passthrough will not happen.

 ## Custom API
-As an alternative to including meta tags in your content, you can write a custom API that returns JSON in either the oEmbed or Ephox Media Embed formats.
+As an alternative to including meta tags in your content, you can write a custom API that returns JSON in either the oEmbed or Ephox Enhanced Media Embed formats.

-See the docs on [configuring a custom endpoint](http://localhost:4000/enterprise/check-links-and-embed-media/mediaembed-server/#configureacustomendpoint) for details on getting the Media Embed server to utilise your custom API.
+See the docs on [configuring a custom endpoint](http://localhost:4000/enterprise/check-links-and-embed-media/mediaembed-server/#configureacustomendpoint) for details on getting the Enhanced Media Embed server to utilise your custom API.

 ### OEmbed endpoint
 This is a popular choice and many CMSs have existing plugins that support oEmbed.
 While you can create custom HTML embeds this way, they cannot contain scripts.
-If the HTML contains a script, then the Media Embed server will embed a [summary card]({{ site.baseurl }}/enterprise/check-links-and-embed-media/mediaembed-server-integration/#summarycards).
+If the HTML contains a script, then the Enhanced Media Embed server will embed a [summary card]({{ site.baseurl }}/enterprise/check-links-and-embed-media/mediaembed-server-integration/#summarycards).

 #### Pros